lincolnlangat/printf/README.md

 ## More Examples :thumbsup:

-To print the address of Holberton School in the format "972 Mission St., San Francisco, CA 94103" where *street*, *city* and *state* are pointers to strings:
+To print the address of ALX in the format "972 Mission St., San Francisco, CA 94103" where *street*, *city* and *state* are pointers to strings:

 Example `main.c`:
 ```
-#include "holberton.h"
+#include "main.h"

 int main(void)
 {